Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 ### Step 7: Create .env file, add the Watson Assistant Solutions API key and execute

-Before the code above can be ran, you need to create a .env file that includes the URL to Watson Assistant service and the API key.
+Before the code above can be ran, you need to create a .env file that includes the URL to Watson Assistant Solutions service and the API key.

 To do this copy the `.env.sample` file to `.env` and edit the `.env` file to have the following: